comp426-2022-fall/syllabus/officehours.md

 | Friday | 2:00pm - 3:00pm | Dylan Yang | Remote | https://mydigitalhand.org/enrollment/34131 |
 | Friday | 4:00pm - 5:00pm | Ellis Kay | Remote | https://mydigitalhand.org/enrollment/34131 |

+Your instructor's office hours are by appointment.
+If you wish to schedule office hours please <a href="mailto:john.d.martin.iii@unc.edu?subject=Office hours request">email me</a>.
+Please suggest at least two dates and indicate morning or afternoon.
+Please also give a synopsis of what you would like to meet about so that I may prepare ahead of time.

 [**RETURN TO MAIN SYLLABUS PAGE**](https://github.com/comp426-2022-fall/syllabus/blob/main/README.md#instructional-staff)